ADerycke/QTQt-tools/README.md

 Usefull informations :
   - i work on Windows 10 OS
-  - i work mainly on VBA and python
+  - i use VBA and python

 ## Generate He file using Excel table :
 Find one excel file that produce helium data files (.txt) for QTQt from a basic table.
 Note that it allow to review existing data files and add AFT data (already prepare).